 Of the hundreds of photos we take on our phones while traveling, there are always a few special ones we wish we could print out like Polaroids.
-Today on Tech Tuesday, we're looking at a smartphone accessory that does just that, and then some.
+We're looking at a smartphone accessory that does just that, and then some.

 Anyone who still practices the age-old art of scrapbooking will tell you that looking back on physical travel photos is way more meaningful than flipping through thousands of snaps on a smartphone.
 But oh what a drag they are to develop.
 Catering to today's need for instant gratification is Prynt, a portable device that prints photos from your phone, on the spot.